ring-lang/ring/samples/Language/EnumGenerator/README.md

 ```

 I found this useful, but it will be hard to write such a class every time I need a 2-value enum!
 So, I decided to auto-generate it.
-I crated the `GenerateEnum` function in the file `EnumGenerator.ring`, to return a string containing the definition of the enum class and the global variable.
+I created the `GenerateEnum` function in the file `EnumGenerator.ring`, to return a string containing the definition of the enum class and the global variable.
 You can output this string to the output window, copy it to a ring project, or save it in a file.
 It's up to you.

 # Sample code:
 The `GenerateEnum` function can be used like this: